FabFitFun raises $80 million for its growing lifestyle brand

-Nine years after launching its online magazine, and three years after diversifying into the subscription box business, FabFitFun has raised $80 million in a growth round of funding led by Kleiner Perkins with participation from its previous investors Upfront Ventures and NEA.
+Nine years after launching its online magazine, and three years after diversifying into the subscription box business, FabFitFun has raised $80 million in a growth round of funding, led by Kleiner Perkins, with participation from its previous investors Upfront Ventures and NEA.

 The Los Angeles-based company has steadily expanded its retail and lifestyle empire through subscription boxes, video… and even an augmented reality app.

-Last year the company crossed $200 million in revenue and managed to net over 1 million subscribers for the service.
+Last year the company crossed $200 million in revenue and managed to net more than 1 million subscribers for the service.

 In a statement the company said the new financing would be used to expand FabFitFun membership offerings and consolidate its position as a marketing partner and platform for brands.

-As a result of the investment, Kleiner Perkins general partners Mood Rowghani and Mary Meeker will join as board members and observers, respectively.
+As a result of the investment, Kleiner Perkins general partners Mood Rowghani and Mary Meeker will join as board member and observer, respectively.

 It’s been a long ride for co-founders Daniel and Michael Broukhim and Katie Rosen Kitchens.
 From a newsletter and blog to the subscription box to the launch of live programming last year.